ianmackenzie/elm-3d-camera/README.md

         }
 ```

-Note that there are no functions for transforming (translating, rotating etc.) cameras - they are intended to be 'throwaway' values that you would construct on the fly when doing some rendering.
-For example, if in the above code you wanted to have an animated camera that tracked some moving object, you might store the camera and object positions in your model as `Point3d` values but then recreate the actual `Camera3d` value every frame.
+Note that there are no functions for transforming (translating, rotating etc.) cameras - cameras are
+intended to be 'throwaway' values that you would construct on the fly when doing some rendering.
+For
+example, if in the above code you wanted to have an animated camera that tracked some moving object,
+you might store the camera and object positions in your model as `Point3d` values but then recreate
+the actual `Camera3d` value every frame.

 ## WebGL rendering